-The following is a general summary of certain material U.S. federal income tax considerations applicable to a U.S. Holder (as defined below) arising from and relating to the acquisition, ownership and disposition of Offered Shares and Warrants (one Offered Share and one Warrant acquired together pursuant to this offering is referred to in this summary as a "Offered Share Unit") or Pre-Funded Warrants and Warrants (one Pre-Funded Warrant and one Warrant acquired together pursuant to this offering is referred to in this summary as a "Pre-Funded Warrant Unit"), the acquisition, ownership, and disposition of Offered Shares acquired as part of the Offered Share Units, the acquisition, ownership and disposition of Pre-Funded Warrants acquired as part of the Pre-Funded Warrant Units, the exercise, disposition, and lapse of Warrants acquired as part of the Offered Share Units or the Pre-Funded Warrant Units, the acquisition, ownership, and disposition of Offered Shares received upon exercise of the Pre-Funded Warrants, and the acquisition, ownership and disposition of Offered Shares received upon exercise of the Warrants (as used in this summary, the "Warrant Shares"), all as acquired pursuant to this offering.
-This summary is for general information purposes only and does not purport to be a complete analysis or listing of all potential U.S. federal income tax considerations that may apply to a U.S. Holder arising from or relating to the acquisition, ownership and disposition of Offered Share Units or Pre-Funded Warrant Units acquired pursuant to this offering.
+The following is a general summary of certain material U.S. federal income tax considerations applicable to a U.S. Holder (as defined below) arising from and relating to the acquisition, ownership and disposition of Offered Shares and Warrants (one Offered Share and one Warrant acquired together pursuant to this offering is referred to in this summary as a "Offered Share Unit"), the acquisition, ownership, and disposition of Offered Shares acquired as part of the Offered Share Units, the exercise, disposition, and lapse of Warrants acquired as part of the Offered Share Units, the acquisition, ownership, and the acquisition, ownership and disposition of Offered Shares received upon exercise of the Warrants (as used in this summary, the "Warrant Shares"), all as acquired pursuant to this offering.
+This summary is for general information purposes only and does not purport to be a complete analysis or listing of all potential U.S. federal income tax considerations that may apply to a U.S. Holder arising from or relating to the acquisition, ownership and disposition of Offered Share Units acquired pursuant to this offering.
 In addition, this summary does not take into account the individual facts and circumstances of any particular U.S. Holder that may affect the U.S. federal income tax consequences to such U.S. Holder, including, without limitation, specific tax consequences to a U.S. Holder under an applicable income tax treaty.
 Accordingly, this summary is not intended to be, and should not be construed as, legal or U.S. federal income tax advice with respect to any particular U.S. Holder.
-This summary does not address the U.S. federal alternative minimum, U.S. federal net investment income, U.S. federal estate and gift, U.S. state and local, and non-U.S. tax consequences to U.S. Holders of the acquisition, ownership and disposition of Offered Share Units, Pre-Funded Warrant Units, Offered Shares, Pre-Funded Warrants, Warrants and Warrant Shares.
+This summary does not address the U.S. federal alternative minimum, U.S. federal net investment income, U.S. federal estate and gift, U.S. state and local, and non-U.S. tax consequences to U.S. Holders of the acquisition, ownership and disposition of Offered Share Units, Offered Shares, Warrants and Warrant Shares.
 In addition, except as specifically set forth below, this summary does not discuss applicable income tax reporting requirements.
-Each prospective U.S. Holder should consult its own tax advisors regarding the U.S. federal income, U.S. federal alternative minimum, U.S. federal net investment income, U.S. federal estate and gift, U.S. state and local, and non-U.S. tax consequences relating to the acquisition, ownership and disposition of Offered Share Units, Pre-Funded Warrant Units, Offered Shares, Pre-Funded Warrants, Warrants and Warrant Shares.
+Each prospective U.S. Holder should consult its own tax advisors regarding the U.S. federal income, U.S. federal alternative minimum, U.S. federal net investment income, U.S. federal estate and gift, U.S. state and local, and non-U.S. tax consequences relating to the acquisition, ownership and disposition of Offered Share Units, Offered Shares, Warrants and Warrant Shares.

-No ruling from the Internal Revenue Service (the "IRS") has been requested, or will be obtained, regarding the U.S. federal income tax consequences of the acquisition, ownership and disposition of Offered Share Units, Pre-Funded Warrant Units, Offered Shares, Pre-Funded Warrants, Warrants and Warrant Shares.
+No ruling from the Internal Revenue Service (the "IRS") has been requested, or will be obtained, regarding the U.S. federal income tax consequences of the acquisition, ownership and disposition of Offered Share Units, Offered shares and Warrant Shares.
 This summary is not binding on the IRS, and the IRS is not precluded from taking a position that is different from, or contrary to, the positions taken in this summary.
 In addition, because the authorities on which this summary is based are subject to various interpretations, the IRS and the U.S. courts could disagree with one or more of the conclusions described in this summary.